essuu27/AWS_stuff/3_tier_layout.md

 You have a web application that accepts requests from the internet.
 Clients can send requests to query for data.
 When a request comes in, the web application queries a MySQL database and returns the data to the client.

 Design a three-tier architecture that follows AWS best practices by using services such as
-- Amazon Virtual Private Cloud (Amazon VPC),
+- Amazon Virtual Private Cloud (Amazon VPC)
-- Amazon Elastic Compute Cloud (Amazon EC2),
+- Amazon Elastic Compute Cloud (Amazon EC2)
-- Amazon Relational Database Service (Amazon RDS) with high availability,
+- Amazon Relational Database Service (Amazon RDS) with high availability
-- and Elastic Load Balancing (ELB).
+- and Elastic Load Balancing (ELB)

 ## Initial analysis:
 From the requirements it can be seen that there is a need for a webserver system, a database (RDS) system and load balancing with ELB.
 There is no requirement given for direct remote access to the systems.
 The basic layout for the environment would then be: